4 studies that defy conventional thinking about race, weight loss, and heart health

 SPRINT included 9,361 patients who self-identified their race and ethnicity.
 Each patient received similar access to doctors and medications, and each received a care plan to help them achieve a healthy systolic blood pressure of 120 mm/Hg or 140 mm/Hg.

-From May to September 2020, we reviewed data from 2,466 participants (45.5% women) who self-identified as Black with available West African ancestry proportion based on 106 genetic markers.
-We used these genetic markers to quantify how much West African ancestry each person had to evaluate whether a higher proportion was linked to poor blood pressure control or the occurrence of heart and kidney diseases over the four years that patients were followed.
+From May to September 2020, we reviewed data from 2,466 participants (45.5 percent women) who self-identified as Black with available West African ancestry proportion based on 106 genetic markers.
+The genetic markers made it possible to measure potential links between ancestry and poor blood pressure control or the occurrence of heart and kidney diseases over the four years that patients were followed.

 By demonstrating that genetics did not play a large role in determining Black patients’ blood pressure outcomes, our findings suggest that societal factors such as access to education, healthy food, and adequate health care are major factors driving the increased rates of hypertension and cardiovascular disease among Black patients.